-Take me out to the Leslie Mann Baseball Lantern Slide Collection, contributed to JSTOR’s Open Community Collections by Springfield College.
+Take me out to the Leslie Mann Baseball Lantern Slide Collection, via Archives and Special Collections at Springfield College.

 Leslie Mann was a Major League Baseball outfielder from 1913 to 1928, helping the Boston Braves win the 1914 pennant (and the World Series) after they had been stuck in the basement for most of the summer.
 After he retired, with a respectable .282 average, he began teaching the American pastime to aspiring players and coaches, writing a manual, The Fundamentals of Baseball, that was shipped along with instructive lantern slides.
 Mann even invented projectors to be used with the slides.